 Extreme events can also cause workplace health and safety issues by affecting conditions in the workplace, including new hazards following extreme conditions.
-For example, a heatwave can impact both livestock and those having to work outside in extreme heat.
+For example, a heatwave can impact those having to work outside in extreme heat.
 Tactical responses such as early starts or finishes to the workday can circumvent the need to work during the hottest time of day, reducing the risk of heat stress.
 Ensure machinery is serviced so air conditioning is working.
 Leveraging the Bureau's extreme event tools to allow prioritising repairs and maintenance in the lead-up to a heatwave can make a difference.
-Extreme weather relating to bushfire risk can also influence work practices with some tasks, such as grain harvesting, not able to safely continue under high fire risk weather conditions.
-Other safety issues could involve the location of livestock, and potential escape routes, in case of bushfire (or floods).
+On a grain farm extreme weather relating to bushfire risk can also influence work practices with some tasks, such as harvesting, not able to safely continue under high fire risk weather conditions.
+Other safety issues can involve the accessibility of sheds and equipment in case of floods following an extreme wet event.
 Having emergency policies and procedures in place, communicated, and understood by all staff can help mitigate risks and keep people safe during an extreme weather event.